jasonchen0755/bitcoin-analytics-capstone-template/README.md

 The goal of this project is to design a dynamic Dollar-Cost-Average strategy, which adopts long-only method, helping accumulate as much bitcoins as it could, and significantly outperforming passive uniform DCA strategy.
 While the ultimate purpose of analytics is to give predictive signals, helping not only in accumulating, but also in trading transactions, it is temping to develop a model which could ouput credible future price/return forcasts.

 In this project, I have developed two models to predict future return.
 One is a simple linear regression method, the other uses Mamba achietecture as basic blocks of a 4-layers deep learning model.
 Then the algorithms use predicted results either as signal, or as booster of uniform weights.
+The final model combined metrics used in the two models.
+Specifically, the signals first boosted by Mamba prediction, then amplified by technical and on-chain metrics which are helpful to detect paradigm shift.
+The final model wins **73.84%** of the test windows over unfiform strategy.

 **NOTE**